-We are asking you to vote on five proposals:
+We are asking you to vote on four proposals:

-- 1. To elect our nominees for Class III directors to hold office until the 2021 Annual Meeting of Stockholders or until their respective successors are duly elected and qualified. - 2.
-To approve the Dynavax Technologies Corporation 2018 Equity Incentive Plan (the "2018 EIP"). - 3.
-To amend and restate the Dynavax Technologies Corporation 2014 Employee Stock Purchase Plan (the "2014 ESPP") to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the plan by 600,000. - 4.
-To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 5.
-To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2018.
+- 1. To elect our nominees for Class I directors to hold office until the 2022 Annual Meeting of Stockholders or until their respective successors are duly elected and qualified. - 2.
+To approve an amendment and restatement of the Dynavax Technologies Corporation 2018 Equity Incentive Plan (the "2018 EIP") to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the plan by 2,300,000. - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 4.
+To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2019.